Plantation complexes in the Southern United States: Description

 Few plantation structures have survived into the modern era, with the vast majority destroyed through natural disaster, neglect, or fire over the centuries.
 With the collapse of the plantation economy and subsequent Southern transition from a largely agrarian to an industrial society, plantations and their building complexes became obsolete.
-Although the majority have been destroyed, the most common structures to have survived are the plantation houses.
+Although the majority have been destroyed, the most common structure to have survived is the plantation house.
 As is true of buildings in general, the more substantially built and architecturally interesting buildings have tended to be the ones that survived into the modern age and are better documented than many of the smaller and simpler ones.
-Several plantation homes of important persons, including Mount Vernon, Monticello, and The Hermitage have also been preserved.
+Several plantation houses of important persons, including Mount Vernon, Monticello, and The Hermitage have been preserved.
 Less common are intact examples of slave housing.
 The rarest survivors of all are the agricultural and lesser domestic structures, especially those dating from the pre-Civil War era.